- BxA Overview

 Q: Do I have to go through TSA security prior to boarding my flight?

 A: No. Charter passengers are not subjected to TSA screening prior to boarding your Burner Express Air flights.
-However, plan to go through TSA screening this if you are transferring to a commercial flight at a connecting airport.
+However, plan to go through TSA screening if you are transferring to a commercial flight at a connecting airport.

 Q: Is there a 3-ounce liquid rule?